 • A permit is required for the construction of an accessory structure.

-• All accessory structures must be constructed per the specifications of the adopted building code and zoning regulations.
+• All accessory structures must be constructed per the specifications of the adopted building codes and zoning regulations.

-• All accessory structures must be maintained in good repair and structurally sound.
+• All accessory structures must be maintained in good repair and kept structurally sound.

 • No more than three (3) dogs may be kept in any single family residence and no more than one (1) dog may be kept in any unit of a multi-family residence.

 • Dogs shall not be allowed to run loose and must be leashed when at large within the Village limits.

 • Dogs over four (4) months of age shall be licensed with the Village.